Logan-Hansen/PokemonCrystal/README.md

 - [X] Ghost type is now Special and Dark is now Physical
 - [X] Trade evolutions by level - Machoke, Haunter, Graveler, Kadabra @ lvl 40
 - [X] Trade with item evolutions as if it was a stone
+- [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
+- [X] Goldenrod Move Tutor now there every day, allows unlimited purchases, and charges money instead of coins
 - [ ] Simplify happiness evolutions
 - [ ] Speed up egg hatch rates
 - [ ] Safari Zone back